Rules of the ARIAC Prize Competition 2022

 If a team’s system times out for a trial, the efficiency factor for the trial is set to 0 and the trial time is not used to calculate the average times for that trial.

 For the multi-order trials where one of the orders is a high priority order, an additional multiplier, h, is applied with the efficiency factor to give a higher proportion of the score to that order, which is initially set to a value of 3.
 The final h value will be made available to the Participants at least two weeks before the finals.

 All of the scoring factors described above are combined as shown below to calculate the score for each trial:

-The final overall score is the equally weighted sum of all trial scores.
-As mentioned in the Competition Scenarios section, trials are expected to focus on the Baseline Order Fulfillment, Dropped Part, and In-Process Order Change scenarios, among others.
+The final rank score is the equally weighted sum of all trial scores.
+As mentioned in the Competition Scenarios section, trials are expected to focus on the Baseline Kit Building, Dropped Part, and In-Process Kit Change scenarios, among others.

 Winners: The Winners of cash prizes will be determined by three Judges appointed by the NIST Director, using the Judging Criteria outlined herein.

 For each entry, the Judges will receive the video output for each competition trial run in the simulated environment, along with the description of the agility challenges that were being tested in each trial.
 The Judges will not receive the automated scores that are generated as part of each ARIAC trial.